 - When an assessment is under processing of objection, it will be subject to overall revision and affect the grounds of objection.

-If the taxpayer disagrees with the Commissioner’s decision, he can appeal to the Board of Review, the taxpayer must bear all the burden of proof that the assessment is excessive. the Board will decide on the case after investigate on the information from the taxpayer and IRD.
-If no agreement is made between after the Board’s decision is made, either party can request the Board to refer the case to the court.
+If the taxpayer disagrees with the Commissioner’s decision, he can appeal to the Board of Review, the taxpayer must bear all the burden of proof that the assessment is excessive. the Board will decide on the case after investigating the information from the taxpayer and IRD.
+If no agreement is made after the Board’s decision is made, either party can request the Board to refer the case to the court.

-On the other hand, taxpayer can log your case to Revenue’s Complaint Officer if you are dissatisfied with the service provided by IRD.
+On the other hand, a taxpayer can log your case to Revenue’s Complaint Officer if you are dissatisfied with the service provided by IRD.